jrsearles/SandBoxr/README.md

 ## TODO vNext
 - Begin implementing [ES6 - ECMAScript 2015](http://www.ecma-international.org/ecma-262/6.0/index.html).
 This may be done as a plugin - not sure yet.
 - Performance measurements/optimizations
+- Add detection of infinite loops
+- Improve try/catch flow.
+(Currently we directly use try/catch to manage the actual try/catch/throw statements.
+This *works* but has ended up making the scope management awkward.)
 - Possible: allow stepping/pausing of code execution
 - Possible: directly integrate external parser (with ability to override)